futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 Results<TIResult1, TIResult2, TIResult3, TIResult4, TIResult5> -> Results<TIResult1, TIResult2, TIResult3, TIResult4, TIResult5, BadRequest<ProblemDetails>>
 ```

-*Results* has a maximum of 6 types.
-So 5 are allowed leaving one space left for the *BadRequest&lt;ProblemDetails&gt;*.
+The Results type can accommodate a maximum of 6 types.
+Therefore, up to 5 types are allowed, reserving one space for BadRequest&lt;ProblemDetails&gt;.

 #### Example use
 ```csharp